Formula One new team name mocked as the worst in series history | TSN

 Straw was kind compared to many of the fans who flocked to social media to ridicule the name.
 One asked “What's next?
 Will Max Verstappen race as Max EA Verstappen & Sergio Perez as Sergio Telmex Perez?”

-The blatant corporatism in only one of the problems that has been outpointed in the new name of the team Red Bull launched in as Scuderia Toro Rosso — the Italian translation of Red Bull — from its 2006 debut until 2020.
+The blatant corporatism is only one of the problems that has been highlighted in the new name of the team Red Bull launched as Scuderia Toro Rosso — the Italian translation of Red Bull — from its 2006 debut until 2020.
 Red Bull then put its clothing line, AlphaTauri, on the cars for four seasons but turned the naming rights over to Visa once the company signed on as title sponsor.

+"I believe you will see more of these sponsorship entitlements coming into existence in the future," said Tom Legeman, a professor of Motorsports Marketing and Management at the University of Northwestern Ohio.
+“Look at stadium entitlements.
+They were unheard of 25 years ago, but now they are commonplace across multiple sports, and the dollar figures for these entitlements continue to rise.

+“For the purest, they are going to hate the change.
+None of the older F1 fans wants Ferrari, Mercedes, McClaren, Williams, and other icon F1 brands co-branded with a consumer product or service.”

-Now fans are claiming they are going to continue to call the team either Toro Rosso or AlphaTauri — or versions of “RB” or “Red Bull 2” or “Red Bull junior team" since “RB” is in the official team name.
+Many fans have grumbled they are going to continue to call the team either Toro Rosso or AlphaTauri — or versions of “RB” or “Red Bull 2” or “Red Bull junior team" since “RB” is in the official team name.

+Clay Hershaw, an associate professor of Motorsports Management at Winston-Salem State University, said he understood the reasoning behind the name as global brand Visa through F1 is attempting to assist Cash App grow its current footprint beyond the United States and United Kingdom.
+He said the new name is “cumbersome" and preferred one current suggestion floated of “VCARB.”

+Legeman said if “the VCARB F1 acronym” sticks, it would help “make the positioning for the marketing relationships less cumbersome.”

 Red Bull has received criticism from its rivals about its alliance with the junior team, and in adding “RB” to the name and including Visa across all the F1 properties, it makes it appear as if there really isn't much of a separation at all between the two.
 After all, it was Red Bull chief Helmut Marko who allegedly watched Ricciardo test for AlphaTauri earlier last summer and immediately called team principal Christian Horner to fire rookie Nyck de Vries for Ricciardo.